chaostoolkit/chaostoolkit-documentation/sources/reference/contributing.md

 Every project in the Chaos Toolkit and the Chaos Toolkit Incubator is licensed under the [Apache License, Version 2.0](https://github.com/chaostoolkit/chaostoolkit/blob/master/LICENSE) and abides by the [Developer Certificate of Origin](https://developercertificate.org/) on all accepted commits to the `master` branch.

+## Contributing code to an Existing Project

+Contributions are alwasy welcome.
+You can help the maintainers and improve merge by following a set of simple baseline [rules](./developing/guidelines.md).